TritonDataCenter/sdc-cloudapi/docs/index.md

     }

-This predicate could be used with the "logical filesystem operations" metric to identify file operations performed by MySQL on machines "host1", "host2", or "host3" that took longer than 100ms.
+This predicate could be used with the "logical filesystem operations" metric to identify file operations performed by MySQL on instances "host1", "host2", or "host3" that took longer than 100ms.

 ### Heatmaps